-Family Networking is about the strengths and resources in your network of family and friends; involving the people who know and care about you and your children best as your supporters when you need help in family life.
+Family Networking is about the strengths and resources in your network of family and friends.
+This means involving the people who know and care about you and your children best, when you need help in family life.

-Relationships are all about give and take - it might be you who needs a bit of extra help right now - but further down the line it might be you who is offering support to another person in your network.
+Relationships are all about give and take, it might be you who needs a bit of extra help right now.
+Further down the line it might be you who is offering support to another person in your network.

-You can plan with them how you will deal with problems and manage the challenges you face with their help.
+You can plan with your network, how you will deal with problems and manage the challenges you face with their help.
 This will help you all feel better and more positive about the future.